whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Automation/Pipedream/docs/docs/troubleshooting/README.md

 Pipedream displays warnings below steps in certain conditions.
 These warnings do not stop the execution of your workflow, but can signal an issue you should be aware of.

 ### This step was still trying to run code when the step ended.
-Make sure you await all Promises, or promisify callback functions.
+Make sure you await all Promises, or promisify callback functions

 See the reference on [running asynchronous code on Pipedream](/workflows/steps/code/async/).